-Additionally, the bill outlines the terms of employment for adjunct teachers, including the flexibility for part-time or full-time positions, compensation agreements between the county board and the teacher, and the absence of mandatory employment benefits unless mutually agreed upon.
-It mandates that county boards report specific information about adjunct teachers to the West Virginia Department of Education, post vacant positions, and notify parents of such vacancies.
+Additionally, the bill outlines the terms of employment for adjunct teachers, including the flexibility of part-time or full-time positions, compensation agreements between the county board and the teacher, and the absence of mandatory employment benefits unless mutually agreed upon.
+It mandates that each county board employing adjunct teachers report specific information to the West Virginia Department of Education, post vacant positions, and notify parents of such vacancies.
 The bill also specifies that adjunct teachers cannot provide special education instruction and must complete certain training within their first 90 days of employment.

 Statutes affected: